Skip to content

 No content (e.g. 204)Task

 When multiple successful responses are available, OpenApiWeaver prefers a response with a body over a lower-status no-content response.
-For multiple response media types, JSON is preferred first, then binary, then text.
+When multiple response media types are available, JSON is preferred first, followed by binary content and then text.

 Runtime error handling

 Generated clients do not call EnsureSuccessStatusCode().
-Instead, they emit explicit error handling code for non-success responses so OpenAPI error definitions can be preserved.
+Instead, they emit explicit error handling code for non-success responses so that OpenAPI error definitions remain available to the caller.

 • Non-2xx responses throw OpenApiException